veebch/fob/README.md

 # Fob

-Put important QR codes onto a little always-on, never-runs-out-of-power epaper keyring.
+Put important QR codes onto a small, always-on, never-runs-out-of-power epaper keyring.

 This repository contains tools and intructions to do that.
 It has been tested on a Swiss Covid19 Vaccination certificate, but the same method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc